Azodicarbonamide in Bread: ADA Uses, Bans, and Label Names

 Studies dating back to 1980, published in the journal Thorax, documented cases of asthma and allergic sensitization among workers in commercial bakeries that used ADA-containing flour.
 Inhaling ADA dust can trigger sensitization, and in workers who become sensitized, even small exposures can provoke serious asthmatic responses.
 One study found that in bakeries using ADA, approximately 18.5% of workers showed signs of respiratory sensitization.

 This occupational hazard is well-established enough that the World Health Organization's Food Additives Series has explicitly noted respiratory concerns for workers handling ADA.
-In the United States, OSHA considers azodicarbonamide a respiratory hazard in occupational settings — a notable tension given that the same substance is permitted in food consumed by the general public.
+In the United States, OSHA considers azodicarbonamide a respiratory hazard in occupational settings, which sits in notable tension with its continued permission in food consumed by the general public.

 Where ADA Still Hides in American Bread